Subaru-PFS/ga_dsph/JeansAnalysis_MCMC_CUDA/README.txt

-MCMC sampler to estimate the posterior distributions of parameters that desribe the DM distirbution in an observed dwarf satellite.
+MCMC sampler to estimate the posterior distributions of parameters that desribe the DM distribution in an observed dwarf satellite.
 Authors: Tilman Hartwig & Kohei Hayashi

 USAGE: